Learn about the basics of safety induction, why it is important, and how you can effectively perform safety inductions.

 The following tips and methods can help you conduct more effective safety inductions in your workplace:

 - Set aside some time to do the induction.
-It may be done individually or with a new group of workers before
+It may be done individually or with a new group of workers before reporting to work.

 - Find a good location away from noise and distraction.